rubydubee/jsantell.com/_posts/api-design-intuitive.md

 ## Go forth and harvest humanity's body of knowledge

 Hopefully this will spark thinking of intuitive with regard to API design, and what sources of knowledge one can use to influence how a library is used.
 I imagine things will start to get really fun when [ES6 Proxies](http://wiki.ecmascript.org/doku.php?id=harmony:direct_proxies) are everywhere and we can safely implement Ruby's [method_missing](http://rubylearning.com/satishtalim/ruby_method_missing.html)  [in JavaScript](https://gist.github.com/paulmillr/1648257)<sup class="footnote">1</sup>.
-I'll write in the future about **flexibility** and **maintainability** in design, and in the mean time dig through some of your favourite source code and docs and see if any of this applies.
+In future posts, I'll address both **flexibility** and **maintainability** in API design, and in the meantime dig through some of your favourite source code and docs and see if any of this applies.

 What are some other API design goals and good examples of intuitive APIs?
 What other sources of knowledge can be used when designing them?
 Pac Man or flight simulators?